diab-ma/linkedlens/README.md

 **Is this free?**

 The extension itself is free.
-Google Gemini's free tier is free (with limits).
-OpenRouter you may have to pay for.
+API calls with your API key may or may not be free, depending on what model you use.

 **Does this work on other sites?**

-Nope, just LinkedIn right now.
-Maybe we'll add other sites later.
+No, just LinkedIn right now.
+Maybe I'll add other sites later.

 **How accurate is it?**

-Pretty good, but it's not perfect.
+Decent, but it's not perfect.
 AI sometimes gets confused about posts that are kind of in the middle.
 Use it as a helpful guide, not the final word.

 **Do I need to keep developer mode on?**

 No, only needed to install the extenion.
 Turn it off whenever you want after that.

-**Can I use a different AI model?**
+**Can I use a different AI model other than Gemini?**

 With OpenRouter you can.